 "Take me to the Trees!"...

 This Nature journaling activity is about learning and perfecting our observation skills.
 It is also a wonderful medium to be in the moment, enjoying it.
-The best if to stalk those trees over the course of an entire year, so as to grasp how they go through a year cycle.
-Even better you can make it a longer project, and dedicate a journal just for your tree community, and for which you will record observations regularly, and maybe even share with experts (therefore helping them) through citizen science platforms such as iNaturalist.
+The best is to stalk those trees over the course of an entire year, so as to grasp how they go through a year cycle.
+Even better you can make it a longer project, and dedicate a journal just for your tree community, for which you will record observations regularly, and maybe even share with experts (therefore helping them) through citizen science platforms such as iNaturalist.

 Of the tasks below, go only as far and as often as you want to or can.
 Invite a neighbor, a friend, and learn together about your community of trees.

 ▹ Map the trees that live in your neighborhood.
 Print a Google map of your street or of a park close by that you like.
 Then go out and make an inventory of trees and wildlife.

 Annotate your map with all the trees that live there.
 Can you name them?
 If not, it's okay: call them the way you want for now.
 You can also snap a pic, upload it on iNaturalist, and see if an ID pops up.
 Record it anyway and let the community finds its name for you.

 ▹ For each tree on your map, note its general characteristics.
 Differentiate the deciduous trees from the evergreen.
 Observe the shape: is it full? or just a silhouette?
 Is it round, oval, spreading, pyramidal, canonical, weeping?...
 Look at the trunk, check the pattern of the bark.
 The bark of a tree is an ID key.
 Make a bark rubbing.

 ▹ Note the trees in bad shape.
 Investigate what could be the cause: Is it suffering due to human activity?
 Is an isolated tree?
 Is there an insect pest, or a harmful fungus that is attacking that tree?
 Note your thoughts, take pics that you could show to a forester or a garden expert.